 Most providers offer a broadband checker service that you can use to measure the speed of your internet - and broadband comparison will show what providers can offer as their flagship speed.

-However even the slowest broadband speeds are lightening quick compared to old dial up connections.
+However even the slowest speeds are lightening quick compared to old dial up connections.
 The 1Mb and 2Mb packages most providers offer as a minimum are therefore more than sufficient for a light internet user.

 These 'lower speed' packages still allow you to open web pages in less than a second, use streaming to watch videos and web cams to make video calls - although the image quality is unlikely to be crystal clear.